Paul Ford

 Set the gates.
 Milestones and go/no-go rules.
 People relax when the constraints are explicit.

 Define the standard.
 Review checklists and sign-off thresholds.
-“Looks fine” isn’t a quality standard.
+“Looks fine” isn’t enough.

 Run the rehearsal.
 Run-throughs and pre-flight checks.
-Discovery is for the briefing stage, not launch week.
+Discovery is not for launch week.

 Find the root cause.
-When something breaks, look at the system that allowed it.
+When something breaks, look at the process that allowed it.

 Evidence